“Dogs are not our whole life but they makes our lives whole.” ~Roger Caras

-In the previous blog post, part 1, I described sections of the first half of that trail.
+In the previous blog post, Carian Hinterland part 1, I described sections of the first half of that trail.
 Here is part 2, day 6-11.
+(If you just want the practical information, scroll down to the bottom of this page).

 06 Ketendere – Kayabükü